 After a tireless weekend of physical activity at the tournament or competition you trained so hard for, your mind may immediately go to what your next training plan will look like.
 However, the period of time between completing a competition and beginning training once again is the ideal place to rest and recover.
 It is important to stretch your body after a physically demanding event, in order to avoid pain or injury.
-Some helpful stretches to incorporate include:
+For athlete’s guide, here are some helpful stretches to incorporate include:

 1. Kneeling hip flexor stretch.
 Kneel on a mat or soft surface.
 Make sure you’re positioned so your right knee is straight up and the bottom of your right foot is flat on the floor.
 Extend your left leg behind you so the top of your left foot is flat on the floor.
 Begin to shift your weight forward and stop when you begin to feel the stretch in your hip.
 Hold for 30-45 seconds, then switch legs.

 2. Pigeon stretch.
 Begin on a mat or soft surface.
 Sit so your left leg is extended behind you, with the top of your left leg flat on the floor, and your right leg bent so the outside of your calf and thigh are flat on the floor.
 Your right foot should be almost touching your left hip.
 Slowly lean forward with your arms outstretched so your chest is resting on top of your bent right leg.
 Keep your head tucked toward the ground.
 Hold for 30-45 seconds, then relax and switch sides.